MSLNZ/msl-equipment/docs/getting-started/equipment-registers.md

 Laboratories that use equipment for traceable calibration measurements are required to manage information about the equipment by following the [ISO/IEC 17025]{:target="_blank"} standard.
 An equipment register is in the eXtensible Markup Language (XML) file format, and, as such, it may be parsed by many programming languages.

-An equipment register may be defined in a single file or distributed across multiple files.
+An equipment register may be defined in a single XML file or distributed across multiple XML files (for the same _team_).
+You can also define the information directly in a [Python module][non-iso-labs] instead of XML files.

 The [Schema Classes][] section of the documentation shows how each of the XML elements that are contained in an equipment register can be used in a Python program.